Picking the Perfect Pipette Dropper

 3) Tube Length

 A pipette must fit the bottle perfectly.
 If the tube is too long, it can easily break or won’t fit at all.
 If the tube is too short, it’s difficult to extract all the precious liquid from the bottom of the bottle.
-So, in almost all cases, we have named the corresponding bottle.
+So, in almost all cases, we have listed the corresponding pipette for each bottle.

 4) Tip Type